 Recommendations can be submitted electronically through the online application process or directly to the Office of Graduate Admissions at Suffolk University (please see the application for more details).
 The recommender should use institutional letterhead when available.
 Recommendation letters will not be accepted from any third-party agencies.
 Recommenders should include their full name, title, and a phone number where we can contact them if necessary.
 Applicants' first and last names should be included in the letter.

 Applicants invited to interview weekend are required to interview with two different faculty members.
 Applicants are strongly encouraged to attend interview weekend in person.
 If circumstances preclude in person attendance at interview weekend, the department will attempt to schedule Skype interviews but this is not guaranteed.
-Interview Weekend 2019 will be held Friday, March 1, and Saturday, March 2.
+Interview Weekend 2020 will be held Saturday, February 29th, 2020.

 Applicants should have completed a minimum of five courses in psychology, preferably including a developmental course as well as courses in both statistics and research methods.
 Though not required, the program values the additional evidence of maturity, competence, and capacity for responsibility that comes from a broad range of work and life experiences.
 Thus, many students admitted to the program have engaged, after college, in both supervised psychological research and some type of supervised work in an applied setting.

 Please note that while sealed materials (transcripts, recommendation letters, etc.) will be accepted with application materials, they must remain unopened.
 This method is strongly encouraged.
 These materials can certainly be sent directly to Suffolk University; however, it does create the potential for your credentials to be lost in the mail or otherwise not collected into your application package.
 The occurrence of this is rare, but it does happen, and may delay your application materials from being received by the deadline.